-- Lineal density (fish/km) varies with discharge regime, season and river km. - Lineal density (fish/km) varies randomly with site, year and the interaction between site and year. - The relationship between density and river kilometre (distribution) varies with discharge regime and season. - The relationship between density and river kilometre (distribution) varies randomly with year. - Efficiency (probability of capture) varies by season and method (capture versus count). - Efficiency varies randomly by session within season within year. - Marked and unmarked fish have the same probability of capture. - There is no tag loss, migration (at the supersite level), mortality or misidentification of fish. - The number of fish caught is gamma-Poisson distributed.
+- Lineal density (fish/km) is described by an autoregressive generalized linear mixed model with a logarithm link. - Lineal density (fish/km) varies with season. - Lineal density (fish/km) varies randomly with site, year, river km and the interaction between site and year. - The effect of year on lineal density (fish/km) is autoregressive with a lag of one year and varies with discharge regime. - The relationship between density and river kilometre (distribution) varies with discharge regime and season. - The relationship between density and river kilometre (distribution) varies randomly with year. - Efficiency (probability of capture) varies by season and method (capture versus count).

+- Efficiency varies randomly by session within season within year. - Marked and unmarked fish have the same probability of capture. - There is no tag loss, migration (at the supersite level), mortality or misidentification of fish. - The number of fish caught is gamma-Poisson distributed.